Contents include tributes to Wade Busby and Tim Corrigan, a bit of fiction, and lots of comics and art.

-Original comics, fake advertisements and illustrations.
+Original paintings, comics, fake advertisements and illustrations.

 From the Birdcage Bottom Books site: "This experimental comic tells the story of a group of canines that tackle depression, drug addiction and anger problems whilst roaming the streets and protecting their cardboard box home from outsiders.
 Lunney explores themes of fame/celebrity, mental health problems, class struggle, addiction and more through a pack of homeless street dogs.
 Lots of jokes!
 Lots of bones!"

 From the Birdcage Bottom Books site: "New Yorker cartoonist Sara Lautman shares drips and drabs (never drab!) of her life in glorious black AND white (grays are included gratis).
 Calling a crisis hotline!
 Singing Karaoke to bros!
 Wearing other people's shirts!
 Accidental antisemitism!
 It's all here, and more!"

 From the Birdcage Bottom Books site: "Bottoms Up!
 True Tales of Hitting Rock-Bottom is an anthology collecting real stories of bottoming out from alcoholism, drug dependency, sex addiction, body dysmorphia, pornography addiction and more.
 These stories have been adapted into comics by a team of incredibly talented and diverse cartoonists."

 Edited by J.T.
 Yost

 Characters appearing in art and comics include: Rocko's Modern Life, Thor, Hulk, John Lennon, Richie Rich, Batman, Jiminy Cricket, Boo Ferris, Ray Harrell, Donald Trump, Joker, Penguin, Riddler